Estimated reading time: 12 minutes

 Being bloated is such an uncomfortable experience.
 People often feel self-conscious about their appearance and are usually also dealing with physical discomfort.
+Gas and other unpleasant symptoms may accompany bloating as well.
 I know that when I get bloated, not only does my stomach stick out, but it’s also hard and tender to the touch.
-Thankfully, this natural bloating remedy is easy and effective, and quick to pull together.

-Another frustrating aspect of bloat is that there are so many different causes of it.
+Another frustrating aspect of bloating is that there are so many different causes of it.
 This makes it hard to pinpoint exactly what is the trigger, especially since a person is likely experiencing different triggers at different times.
-Here are a number of causes of a bloated belly.
+Here are a number of possible causes of a bloated stomach:

 - Eating too fast